- Be able to explain why design is important

-- Avoid common mistakes in web typography and learn how to fix them
+- Avoid common mistakes in web typography

 We've all been thrown into situations where we have no idea how or where to begin.
 For anyone responsible for their site's design, or even those who want to make a difference but don't know how, the process can be daunting.
 Even the term "web design" implies knowledge and understanding of something visual, creative, even artistic ability.